VeryOpenSource/uome2_core_server/README.md

 #### Domain

-Inside Model Folder We create the entity with the corresponding attributes like user...
+We create the entity with the corresponding attributes like user...that encapsulate Enterprise wide business rules.
-And inside Usecase we create the interface that will communicate the domain layer with the infrastructure layer. we are also create the service that is going to have all the logic to store the user
+And inside Usecase we create the interface that will communicate the domain layer with the infrastructure layer and responsible  for the flow of data to and from the entities, and direct those entities to use their enterprise wide business rules to achieve the goals of the use case..

-#### Infrastructure
+#### Infrastructure adapter

-Inside adapter there is mongoose Folder and We create the model with the attributes of the entity that is in the domain, ensuring that the entries are the same.At this point the implementation of the interface in the adapter helps us with the communication between the layers
+The software this is aset of adapter that convert data from the format most convenient for the use cases and entities

 #### entry point

 Now we create the controller, entry point to the application.
 If you name the controller as in the service, it creates code where you inject the dependency and create the corresponding route.
-When creating the service the name that we gave him was add-user, we must use that same name for the controller.

 Steps to run this project: